hunter-teacher-cert/syllabi-summer-2021/methods-2.md

   - Employ sound questioning techniques and facilitate effective class discussions.
    - assess learning and differentiate instruction for diverse populations.
    - Employ a variety of effective pedagogical standards in order to deliver instruction aligned with the proposed CSTA standards.
-   - Use current technology and CS content and wil be able to learn new technologies and content.
+   - Use current technology and CS content and will be able to learn new technologies and content.

     - Teacher-candidates will be able to develop coherent, meaningful goals, plans, and materials.